Vector vs Raster: What File Type is Right for Your Project?

 Vector vs Raster — it’s a battle for the ages and one of the greatest struggles that many graphic designers (and many ordinary people) face when it comes time to create some graphics for their marketing.

-(If you’re working on your logo and struggling to build your brand, the Style Guide Template is exactly what you need to flesh out the design of your brand and get your business idea off the ground.
+(If you’re working on your logo and struggling to build your brand, the Brand Persona Template is exactly what you need to flesh out the design of your brand and get your business idea off the ground.
 Click the button to download it free.)

 File format is very important, and the file format you choose depends a lot on what you’re trying to accomplish.

-Print and web have very different requirements, but even within those categories, there are many different ways you can go that are far more complicated than simply choosing between vector vs raster.
+Print and web have very different requirements, but even within those categories, there are many different ways you can go that are far more complicated than simply choosing between vector or raster.

-To figure out what file format works best for your graphic design project, you first need to understand the differences between vector vs raster based image files, so I’m going to dive in a bit into the “vector vs raster” question a little later and focus, in the beginning of this article, on what the difference is between vector vs raster graphics.
+To figure out what file format works best for your graphic design project, you first need to understand the differences between vector and raster based image files, so I’m going to dive in a bit into the “vector vs raster” question a little later and focus, in the beginning of this article, on what the difference is between raster and vector graphics.

 Vector vs Raster — Raster-Based Images